 We litigate only when there is no alternative, but when that is the case we quickly and efficiently handle the proceedings, always mindful of the opportunity to seek a negotiated agreement, although acting robustly if and when required.

 This is an area of the law where you really need an experienced lawyer who will get straight to the real issues at stake with the minimum wastage of both time and cost.
-The team consists of Kate Chandler, who is a full member of the Association of Contentious Trust & Probate Specialists (ACTAPS) and Rob Adam who holds the STEP Advanced Certificate in Trusts Disputes.
+Rob Adam who holds the STEP Advanced Certificate in Trusts Disputes leads the team.

 The 2019 edition of The Legal 500 listed Greene & Greene as a Band 1 team within the region, singling it out for:

 ‘clear and concise’ advice and highlighting that ‘The level of service is first-rate’.

 Client feedback to the guide stated that ‘the lawyers have a very thorough knowledge of litigation’ and that the firm has ‘a standout East Anglian practice capable of carrying the fight to the best known London firms and winning’.